-If you are a beneficial owner as of the close of business on February 12, 2024 and wish to receive a paper copy of the proxy materials or Notice of Internet Availability of the proxy materials, please request the copy by contacting your individual broker.
+If you are a beneficial owner of our common stock as of the close of business on February 3, 2025 and wish to receive a paper copy of the proxy materials or Notice of Internet Availability of the proxy materials, please request the copy by contacting your individual broker.

-Stockholders as of the close of business on February 12, 2024 also may access the proxy materials by visiting https://investors.hpe.com/financial.
+Stockholders as of the close of business on February 3, 2025 also may access the proxy materials by visiting https:// investors.hpe.com/financial.